Setting up the local repository

 This is the version number of the downloaded repository, appended with a unique version number.

-http://webserver.com:port/DAS/centos7/188.8.131.52-XNote the base URLs because you need them to install the DAS app on the host and to install the associated agent on the clusters.
+http://webserver.com:port/DAS/centos7/184.108.40.206-XIf you choose to use DAS with DP, then note the base URLs.
+You need the base URLs to install the DAS-DP App on the host and to install the associated agent on the clusters.

 If you have configured multiple repositories in your environment, then install the